vexbiexchange/api-docs/source/includes/_introduction.md

 # Introduction

 Welcome to the Vexbi API!
-We at Vexbi provide a simple and robust RESTful API to integrate orders booking into your workflow.
+We at Vexbi provide a simple and robust RESTful API to interact with our exchange.

 At this time, we have language bindings for **Python** with more to come!
 You can view code examples on the right.